Colossians 3:17 And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him. (ESV)

-In this season of thankfulness, I wanted to reflect on how perspective can change our heart of complaint to a heart of gratitude.
+In this season of thankfulness, I wanted to reflect on how perspective can change our heart of complaint and foster a heart of gratitude instead.
 When we don’t incorporate gratitude into our every day Christian Living, bitterness can quickly move in.
 And bitterness can stop us dead in our tracks and prevent us from growing spiritually.
 If you want to come to the full measure of your calling, then you must push bitterness out and embrace gratitude.
 One way to do that is to change your perspective.

 Lately, I have been doing laundry more than usual and I really do not enjoy it.
 Okay, so in reality, my husband does most of our laundry.
 Yeah, I am pretty lucky, right?
 When we were newly married, I would wash and fold both of our clothes.
 However, he would come home and unfold and refold all his clothes to fit his military style measurements.
 It was driving me crazy so guess who took over the laundry duties?

 Recently, however, my beloved husband has has been working longer hours than usual and to give him a break, I’ve been helping him when I can.
 But I really do not like doing laundry and I found myself muttering under my breath just how miserable that was for me.
 It is one of my least favorite chores and I was making sure that my entire invisible audience knew about it.

 My heart was ungrateful and I was reveling in it.
 But God is merciful.

 A Changed Perspective is Key to Fostering a Heart of Gratitude